We have so many ferrets passing through the rescue, we would love to tell you about all of them but that would be a full time job in itself.

 The first thing we needed to do was build up his strength as he was in very poor condition, and then as soon as he was able to withstand a general anaesthetic he had to have the bottom teeth removed (because of the badly reset broken jaw they were now all in the wrong place and causing constant pain and injury to his face).

-He remains at the rescue at the moment and has bonded well with the rescue manager, but still finds other people very scary.
+He remains at the rescue at the moment and has bonded well with the rescue manager, he can now cope with new people being around, but will still bolt for cover if they try to approach him.
 His favourite pastime is watching TV on the rescue managers lap at night, when everything is peaceful.